starfederation/datastar/sdk/README.md

 ### Parameters

 - **elements**: One or more complete HTML elements.
-If a selector has not been specified, each element must contain an id.
-With ElementPatchMode remove, this parameter may be omitted when a selector is supplied.
+If a selector has not been specified, each top-level element must contain an ID.
+With ElementPatchMode `remove`, this parameter may be omitted when a selector is supplied.

 #### ElementPatchMode